(The following was found in an envelope on a bus bound for Chicago)

 I decided that as she’d shared her weirdness with me, maybe I could open up about some of the weirdness in my life right now.
 I explained about the odd noises, the music and the sewing machine seeming to turn itself on.
-And against my better judgement we decided to descend into that pitch black basement once again.
+And against my better judgment, we decided to descend into that pitch-black basement once again.

 And that’s when Charley spotted the door.

 It was when she flicked off the light as we began to go up, casting one last look back into the darkness and noticed that there was light coming from somewhere.
 Not very bright but nonetheless a light source.
 Moving swiftly we shoved aside one of the shelves of puppets and felt along the ‘wall’ behind it, to confirm what Charley had believed to be the case: there was a door behind it.